Mel Brooks: 1958–1969: "Rising below vulgarity"

-Peter Sellers personally championed the film, paying out of pocket to take out full-page ads in Variety and The New York Times.
-Brooks, along with his collaborator Thomas Meehan, later adapted it into a musical, which was hugely successful on Broadway and received an unprecedented 12 Tony awards.
-In 2000, Roger Ebert included The Producers in his canon of Great Movies, and remembered being in an elevator with Brooks and Anne Bancroft shortly after the movie was released: "A woman got on the elevator, recognized him and said, 'I have to tell you, Mr. Brooks, that your movie is vulgar.'
+David Ehrenstein traces the phrase "creative accounting" to the film.
+Roger Ebert included it in his canon of Great Movies, and remembered being in an elevator with Brooks and Bancroft shortly after it was released: "A woman got on the elevator, recognized him and said, 'I have to tell you, Mr. Brooks, that your movie is vulgar.'
 Brooks smiled benevolently.
 'Lady', he said, 'it rose below vulgarity.